Billy Corgan’s “Wrecking Ball” Cover Made People Laugh Awkwardly

 Today, audio from that show has surfaced and boy oh boy are you in for a treat.
-Here’s a recording on which you can hear Corgan playing his very own version of Miley Cyrus’ “Wrecking Ball,” and the audience reacting accordingly (nervous laughter in the beginning, total silence towards the end).
-You can practically hear their minds whirring through from ‘why do I recognise this?’ to ‘oh hehe OK, he’s making fun of Miley Cyrus’ to ‘damn OK maybe this slaps a bit; what will I tell my kids??’
+Here’s a recording on which you can hear Corgan playing his very own version of Miley Cyrus’ «Wrecking Ball,» and the audience reacting accordingly (nervous laughter in the beginning, total silence towards the end).
+You can practically hear their minds whirring through from ‘why do I recognize this?’ to ‘oh hehe OK, he’s making fun of Miley Cyrus’ to ‘damn OK maybe this slaps a bit; what will I tell my kids??’
 It’s a pretty fair removal from what his fans are used to but hey, maybe that’s OK!
-I complain a lot about men not taking pop music by women seriously, so it’d be kind of wrong to criticise Corgan for giving it a go.
-And he weirdly manages to turn it into something that sounds like his own – though one pointer might be to read the room next time.
-The Mums and Dads of Toronto are, doubtlessly, kind of puzzled.
+I complain a lot about men not taking pop music by women seriously, so it’d be kind of wrong to criticize Corgan for giving it a go.
+And he weirdly manages to turn it into something that sounds like his own—though one pointer might be to read the room next time.
+The moms and dads of Toronto are, doubtlessly, kind of puzzled.

 Videos by VICE